 1-1/2 teaspoon salt

-Place the rolled out discs in middle of a hot, dry griddle.
-Bake until light golden.
-Turn and bake on other side.
-Place on clean, dry dish or paper towel and cool.
+Place the rolled out discs in the middle of a hot, dry griddle.
+Bake until lightly golden.

-You can bake them without a griddle.
-Use a large iron frying pan instead.
+You can bake them without a griddle - use a large cast-iron frying pan instead.

 When the Norwegians in the Minnesota serve Lutefisk, there will also be potato lefse on table.
 Yum-Yum.